Special Educational Needs (SEN) at St Michael's

 If you have any concerns regarding your child’s academic progress please contact your child’s class teacher or Ms Cuthbertson.

-Pastoral Care at St Michael’s C of E Junior School
+Pastoral Care at St Michael’s Junior Church School

 There can be many barriers to learning throughout a child’s lifetime.
 These can be difficult situations which we as adults can also struggle with.
 For example, bereavement, loss of earnings and family breakdown can have a deep impact on our mental health.
 These are also the kind of events that can make it difficult for the child to settle in school and we endeavor wherever possible, to address the child’s needs holistically.
 Alongside parents, we work to address our children’s emotional needs and put support in place to help our children through their difficulties.